-7. A new MRSA case is defined as a colonization or infection identified for the first time in an inpatient in an acute care facility.
+8. A new MRSA case is defined as a colonization or infection identified for the first time in an inpatient in an acute care facility.
 MRSA infections identified in inpatients with previous MRSA colonization are not included.

-8. CPO infections and colonizations are reportable to public health in B.C.
+- 9. CPO infections and colonizations are reportable to public health in B.C.
 All CPO-suspect isolates are required to be sent to BC Centre for Disease Control Public Health Laboratory (PHL) for molecular testing and genotyping.
-CPO testing results are then obtained from the PHL's

-9. A new CPO case is defined as a carbapenemase gene that was identified for the first time from a given patient in the province.
-Different genes identified from the same patient are considered different cases.

-- 10. Surveillance forms are required to be completed for new CPO cases (colonizations and infections) identified in both acute and community care settings and submitted to PICNet by health authorities or health care providers in community care settings, such as outpatient clinics, emergency departments, long-term care or assisted living facilities and community clinics.
+CPO testing results are then obtained from the PHL's laboratory information system. - 10.
+A new CPO case is defined as a carbapenemase gene that was identified for the first time from a given patient in the province.
+Different genes identified from the same patient are considered different cases. - 11.
+Surveillance forms are required to be completed for new CPO cases (colonizations and infections) identified in both acute and community care settings and submitted to PICNet by health authorities or health care providers in community care settings, such as outpatient clinics, emergency departments, long-term care or assisted living facilities and community clinics.
 Surveillance information is not available for a minority of CPO cases due to administrative challenges.
-Exposure information is reported only for the cases where surveillance information is available. - 11.
-New CPO cases are reported based on where they were identified and reported, i.e. acute care facility in a health authority or community care setting. - 12.
+Exposure information is reported only for the cases where surveillance information is available. - 12.
+New CPO cases are reported based on where they were identified and reported, i.e. acute care facility in a health authority or community care setting. - 13.
 Exposure information collected on CPO surveillance forms includes: travel outside Canada, health care encounters outside Canada and within B.C., ongoing CPO transmission investigation in a patient care unit, and contact with a known CPO case or CPO in the environment in the previous twelve months.
-These exposures are not mutually exclusive. - 13.
-Hand cleaning compliance is audited by health authorities.
-The percentage score reports how often, during an audit, health care workers clean their hands before and after contact with a patient or the patient environment, such as changing bed linen, touching a bed rail or clearing a bedside table.
+These exposures are not mutually exclusive.